jspecify/jspecify/docs/spec.md

     -   Its nullness operator is *not* `MINUS_NULL`.

+> In short, whether you have a `Predicate<? super String>`, a `Predicate<? super
+> @Nullable String>`, or unannotated code that doesn't specify the nullness
+> operator for the bound, you can always pass its `test` method a `String`.
+(If
+> you want to pass a `@Nullable String`, then you'll need for the bound to be
+> [null-inclusive under every parameterization].
+The existence of the
+> null-inclusiveness rule frees this current rule from having to cover that
+> case.)

 **Some-world version:** The rules are the same except that the requirements for "`NO_CHANGE` or `MINUS_NULL`" are loosened to "`NO_CHANGE`, `MINUS_NULL`, or `UNSPECIFIED`."